igorschlum/manuel.fr/README.md

 Ollama is a software that allows you to load and run artificial intelligence models such as Llama 2 and Code Llama on your Mac.
 Ollama exposes a webservice that can be queried by HTTP requests https://ollama.ai

-Contributors
+Contributor

-Igor Schlumberger, Emile Schlumberger
+Igor Schlumberger

+Feal free to help